abcarroll/uncurses/README.md

 uncurses includes textual descriptions and prototype names, many verbatim from the PHP Manual, which are (c) The PHP Documentation Group, and covered under the Creative Commons Attribution 3.0 License.
-The author claims no ownership of such material, and als# Uncurses (un - curses)
+The author claims no ownership of such material, and also extends a huge thanks the PHP Documentation Group for their work.